 “We’ve not got time for this,” I crouch and sweep my leg around to knock the kid off his feet but he jumps and clears me and lands back ridged on the floor staring back at me.
 I bring my fist up before he can blink but he dodges his head sideways just I bring my other first around and drive it right into his temple.
 His body flings itself onto the floor and after a few shudders, he goes limp.

 “Not a chance, kid.
 Even with an AI.”
-I step over and pick him up, flinging him over my shoulder.
+I step over and pick him up and fling him over my shoulder.

-Up the ladder, I release the hatch and go out into the open to be greeted by the long and desolate landscape of the quarantine zone.
-It’s abandoned and left behind by everyone that could afford to get out after the meltdown in 2076, where the Underground chose to set-up shop as off-grid as you can get.
+Up the ladder, release the hatch and out into the open to be greeted by the long and desolate landscape of the quarantine zone.
+Abandoned and left behind by everyone that could afford to get out after the meltdown in 2076, where the Underground chose to set-up shop and as off-grid as you can get.

-I step out and put the kid down on the ground, looking up at the new dawn sky breaking, yonder goes the light.
-A wondrous selection of blues you never see in the depths of Major Prime widen in front of me, natural colours washing over me as the sunrise creeps out over the horizon casting gigantic shafts of light through the skeletons of the ruined skyscrapers all around.
+I step out and put the kid down on the ground, look up at the new dawn sky breaking, yonder goes the light.
+A wonderous selection of blues you never see in the depths of Major Prime widen in-front of me.
+Natural colours washing over me as the sunrise creeps out over the horizon, casting gigantic shafts of light through the skeletons of the ruined skyscrapers all around.

 Some fires burn from little huddles of people that still scrape a life together here.
-“It’s better than being in Major Prime,” I’ve heard they say.
-They’d rather suck down on some tasty radiation poisoning than live in that neon and concrete world.
+Better than being in Major Prime I’ve heard they say, they’d rather suck down on some tasty radiation poisoning rather than live in that neon and concrete world.
 Can’t say I blame them.

-There’s a stillness, a quiet that I’ve not heard in a long time, not since I was in the shit back in Prague and the bombs stopped for just a minute, the drones ceased for a moment, the screams and horror all around seemed to come to a standstill as the Russians dropped an almighty EMP that wiped out everything, implants and all, for miles around.
-There was just enough time for us all to take a few breaths before the melee kicked off again.
+There’s a stillness, a quiet that I’ve not heard in a long time, not since I was in the shit, back in Prague and the bombs stopped for just a minute, the drones ceased for a moment, the screams and horror all around seemed to come to a standstill as the Russians dropped an almighty EMP that wiped out everything, implants and all, for miles around.
+Just enough time for us all to take a few breaths before the melee kicked off again.